ANL-CEEESA/gensas/doc/Installation.md

 There are also [other ways to install Bazel](https://bazel.build/start).

-[//]: # (TODO - rygx: build on other OS (Windows and MacOS) to be verified as a part of https://github.com/ANL-CEEESA/gensas/issues/2)
 ### Build Gensas
 At the root of the repository, execute command:
 ```shell